Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/messaging-system.md

 ### Targeting

-The Invoke methods can ONLY invoke RPC's that are on the same NetworkedBehaviour instance as the Invoke method.
+The Invoke methods can ONLY invoke RPC's that are on the same `NetworkBehaviour` instance as the Invoke method.

 This does not work: